adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 3. **Part III**: Storefront integration (EDS Storefront).

 ## Part I: Create Payment Method
----

 > **Note:** The steps in this lab to create a payment method, runtime actions, and webhooks are shown in detail for learning purposes.
-In a real implementation, you would use the [Checkout Starter Kit](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/) as foundation which helps to accelerate the development of out of process applications related to payments, shipping and taxes.
+In a real implementation, you would use the [Checkout Starter Kit](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/) as foundation which helps to accelerate the development of out of process applications related to payments, shipping, and taxes.

 The Checkout Starter Kit provides:
-- Payment method configuration
+- Payment method configuration.
-- Runtime action scaffolding
+- Runtime action scaffolding.
-- Webhook subscription setup
+- Webhook subscription setup.
-- Storefront integration code
+- Storefront integration code.

 This lab walks through the manual steps to help you understand what happens behind the scenes when using the starter kit.

 ### Step 1.1: Set Up Environment Variables
----

 1. Open your lab codespace.
 2. Open the terminal.
 3. Set your REST API endpoint (replace `<TENANT_ID>` with the tenant ID for your assigned seat):